 In the four gospels (i.e., Matthew, Mark, Luke, and John), there seem to be discrepancies in the recording of various incidents in the life of Jesus Christ.
 We will address them under two primary categories: healing incidents and other incidents.

-Throughout the New Testament, there are numerous recorded incidents of healings by Jesus Christ.
-A number of these incidents are recorded in more than one of the four gospels.
-And, the facts presented in the written accounts of several of these incidents seem to differ (i.e., there appears to be some discrepancy as to what occurred).
+Throughout the New Testament, there are a number of recorded incidents of healings by Jesus Christ.
+Several of these incidents are recorded in more than one of the four gospels.
+However, the facts presented in the written accounts of some of these incidents seem to differ (i.e., there appears to be some discrepancy as to what occurred).
 We will address the following healing incidents:

 Matthew 8:5-6 states, “Now when Jesus had entered Capernaum, a centurion came to him, pleading with Him, saying ‘Lord, my servant is lying at home paralyzed, dreadfully tormented.’”
 In contrast, Luke 7:2-5, states, “[A] certain centurion’s servant, who was dear to him, was sick and ready to die.
 So when he heard about Jesus, he sent elders of the Jews to Him, pleading with Him to come and heal his servant.
 And when they came to Jesus, they begged Him earnestly, saying that the one for whom He should do this was worthy, ‘for he loves our nation, and has built us a synagogue.’”

 Obviously, there seems to be discrepancy as to whether the centurion or elders of the Jews spoke to Jesus about healing the centurion’s servant.
 A number of biblical scholars, including Basil Atkinson, Ph.D., believe that the centurion was speaking by proxy.
 On pages 118-119 of his book entitled Is the Bible True?, Atkinson provides the following reconciliation of the two accounts: